COVID-19 Frequently Asked Questions For Students

-Check your email regularly as services and schedules can change at any time.
+For COVID-19 updates, check your email regularly as services and schedules can change.
 Regular updates will also be made to Nicolet’s COVID-19 website.

 Students can opt-in to texting to receive updates from your success coach/advisor.
 Go to self-service to verify and add a mobile number if needed.
 After you’ve updated your information, go to the text opt-in form by clicking the link on the right-hand side.